Montagu C. Butler Library

-The Montagu Butler Library is one of the world’s major collections in and about Esperanto, having 4433 items in its detailed catalogue.
+The Montagu Butler Library is one of the world's most comprehensive collections dedicated to the Esperanto language.
+Housing an extensive array of literary works, historical documents, and scholarly resources.

+Located at the Esperanto Association of Britain.

 It is named after Montagu C. Butler, author of a number of works including Step by Step in Esperanto and the comprehensive Esperanto-English Dictionary.

+The collections started with Butler's personal collection and the library of the Esperanto Association of Britain.

 It is housed in purpose-built premises at the offices of the Esperanto Association of Britain which are now located at the Wedgwood Memorial College, Barlaston, Stoke-on-Trent, Staffordshire, having moved from Holland Park, London in April 2001 due to financial pressures.

-For details of other major collections consult Esperanto library.
+Collections

+The library collects Esperanto literature, writings about Interlinguistics, and archival materials related to the history of Esperanto.
+There are approximately 13000 books in its collection; there are also other materials.